All Case Studies

 Screened 123 Candidates via Voice AI

 Rather than cherry-picking resumes, Virvell ran AI-powered voice pre-screens on all 123 applicants.
 The platform called candidates directly and left voicemails for those who didn't answer, with a callback code so they could complete their pre-screen on their own time.
-Calls were available 24/7 - and candidates took advantage of it, with 55 calling back on their own schedule, many after 9pm.
+Calls were available 24/7 — and candidates took advantage of it, with 53 calling back inbound on their own schedule, including 8 candidates who completed after 6 PM Toronto, one of them just past midnight.

 4